Our Services

 This is why proper testing is essential.
 Self-diagnosis is not reliable.

-Because these related conditions share overlapping symptoms, using a comprehensive Esophageal Spasm (Including Achalasia And Jackhammer Esophagus) symptom assessment tool can help you distinguish between them and arrive at your medical appointment better informed.
+Because these related conditions share overlapping symptoms with achalasia, taking a comprehensive Esophageal Spasm (Including Achalasia And Jackhammer Esophagus) symptom assessment can help you distinguish between them and arrive at your medical appointment better prepared with detailed information about your specific symptoms.

 You should speak to a doctor if you have: